-Before storing, the mould should be cleaned with a soap solution and fully dried.
+A: Before storing, the mould should be cleaned with a soap solution and fully dried.
 Two-piece moulds should be assembled.
-Store on a level surface in a cool, dry environment.
+Never leave silicone moulds inside out and store on a level surface in a cool, dry environment in its original shape.
 Improperly storing a mould can damage it and possibly render it unusable.

 A: Silicone moulds fall into two main categories: tin-cure and platinum-cure.
 Tin-cure lasts about a year, whereas platinum-cure silicone can have a shelf life of over 30 years.
 The physical life of the mould depends on the materials cast and how frequently you use it.

 Q: Why is my silicone mould becoming brittle?

 A: Silicone moulds can break down over time due to a variety of factors, including exposure to heat, chemicals, and UV light, as well as repeated use and stretching.
 The breakdown of the silicone can cause it to become brittle and lose its shape, making it difficult to use for casting.
 Release agent or other chemicals can also degrade the material over time.
 To prolong the life of a silicone mould, it's important to store it in a cool, dry place and avoid exposing it to harsh chemicals or UV light.